|

 Adjunct Professor, Department of Political Science, George Washington University.

-Courses taught: Britain: From Empire to EU (seminar course on British politics), Introduction to International Relations, and Introduction to Comparative Politics.
+Offering courses on Britain: From Empire to EU (seminar course on British politics), Introduction to International Relations, and Introduction to Comparative Politics.

 PROFESSIONAL EXPERIENCE

-Executive Director of an international professional association of over 200 scholars of British politics.
+Executive Director for an international professional association of over 200 scholars of British politics.
 Duties include managing membership records, organizing numerous prize committees, coordinating panels at the annual APSA conference, and establishing links with the British Political Studies Association.

 Visiting Fellow, Department of Politics and International Studies, University of Warwick, Coventry, England.